 At the back there is a large patio/garden overlooking the grounds of Walmer Cricket Club and Deal Hockey Club.

-The real ale offering features Doom Bar and London Pride and varying guests, often from Canterbury Ales and Angels & Demons.
+The real ale offering features Doom Bar and guest ale from a Kent brewery.

 Traditional "Pub Grub" is served from Ploughman's lunches to cottage pie and lamb shank.
 On Sunday they serve up a Sunday Roast.